 Gym- We will have Physical Education with Mr. Parker.
 On Physical Education days it is very important that your child wear appropriate shoes.

 Handwriting-We use 'ball and stick' handwriting in Center School.
 Please practice the correct strokes with your child.
 (See 'Literacy at Home' for an example sheet.)

 Illness- Though your child’s presence at school is very important, so is the health of your child and the rest of the students in our class.
 If your child is running a fever or has recently vomited, please take precautions and keep them home from school.
 REMEMBER, YOUR CHILD MUST BE FEVER FREE FOR 24 HOURS (WITHOUT MEDICATION) BEFORE RETURNING TO SCHOOL.

 Kindness- Students in our classrooms are encouraged and expected to treat all members of our classes as well as others with kindness and respect.

-Library- We visit the library once per week.
+Library- We visit the library once (sometimes twice) per week.
 Mrs. Moore shares a story with the children, then does an activity and checks out books.
 Books are due back for the next library class.

 Lunch Money- Lunch money can be sent to school daily or in advance to be put on your child’s lunch account.
 You may send cash or checks (made out to Education Connection).
 It is very helpful to put your child’s full name on all checks or bags/envelopes sent to school.